Magnitus-/ExpressUserLocal/README.md

 - BruteForceRoute: Route used to handle brute-force attacks on password or email token dependant requests ("PUT /Session/Self/User", "PATCH /User/Self", "DELETE /User/Self" and "PUT /User/Self/Memberships/Validated").
 See the example in the express-user project for an implementation using express-brute.

-- EmailTokenGen: Call that gets used to generate email tokens.
-It takes the following form: function(callback), where Callback is passed any error (or null) as its first argument and the generated email token as the second.

-By default, this option is passed: function(Callback) {Callback(null, Uid(20));}, where Uid, is the sync method of the uid-safe project (the asynchronous method has specific dependencies that makes it less portable)

-- SendEmail: Call that sends an email.
-It takes the form of: function(User, Token, Callback), where user is an object containing the field values of the newly registered user, Token is the email token and Callback is the callback, expecting for its argument an error if any.

-It has no default and if not present, email tokens will be disabled.

 - HideSecret: Specifies that secret fields shouldn't be returned for GET requests.
 Defaults to True.
 Very important to prevent users from seeing their email verification token from their account.

 - UserSchema: Schema object that specifies a user's fields and their properties.
 It defaults to this (see user-properties project for details):